ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 ## Go further

 Counting word frequencies on a 8MB file as shown here does not require lot of power, and could have been done on a single laptop.
-But as said previously we can imagine much more useful use-cases, such as analyzing product review sfor an e-commerce website, dig into social networks messages, analyzing most recurring patterns in support tickets and so on.
+But as said previously we can imagine much more useful use-cases, such as analyzing product reviews for an e-commerce website, dig into social networks messages, analyzing most recurring patterns in support tickets and so on.

 Usually it will require more compute power due to the amount of data to manipulate.
 That's where OVHcloud Data Processing will become helpful, bringing automation and scalability.